pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 #columns[
   - 3% for visiting hex with cat
   - 3% for placing cat
-  - 2% for transmuting all the garbage in an hex
+  - 2% for transmuting all the garbage in a hex
   - 1% for trading
   #colbreak()
   - Drawing action cards
     - Positive action cards give +3%
-    - Negative action cards give -2%
+    - Negative action cards give --2%
     - Avoiding negative action cards give +1%
 ]